This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Schoolyards

-I don’t recommend walking onto private property that isn’t yours to look for old coins — that’s trespassing.
-I certainly don’t think breaking the law is the best way to go about looking for buried treasure.
+However, I don’t recommend walking onto private property that isn’t yours to look for old coins — that’s trespassing.
+I certainly don’t think breaking the law is the best way to go about looking for valuable coin treasures.

-By no means should you go scanning private property under the cloak of night, either.
+You shouldn’t go metal detecting on private property under the cloak of night, either.
 You will eventually get caught, and any bundles of money you may have found will just be used to cover your attorney’s fees or criminal fines!

-To look for buried treasure using a metal detector, I suggest doing so on public property or getting written permission from the property owner first.
+To look for old coins using a metal detector, I suggest doing so on public property or getting written permission from the property owner first.

-If you decide to do some metal detecting on private property, it might be nice to offer splitting the value of old coins or other buried treasure that you find with the landowner.
+If you decide to do some metal detecting on private property, it might be nice of you to offer to split the value of any old coins (or other buried treasure that you find) with the landowner.

 Good luck!